Matsue History Museum 松江歴史館

 One of the three great boat festivals of Japan

-Entry into the museum also gives you entry into the much smaller Horanenya Museum next door.
-Every inch of space is packed with displays, videos, models, and photos of the colorful three-day festival that takes place only every 12 years (next in 2021), and which is one of the three great boat festivals of Japan.
+Entry into the museum also gives you entry into the much smaller Horan-enya Memorial Hall next door.
+Every inch of space is packed with displays, videos, models, and photos of the colorful three-day festival that takes place only once every 10 years (next in 2029), and which is one of the three great boat festivals of Japan.

 The festival begins at Jozan Inari-jinja Shrine, just across the moat, and travels down the Ohashi River to Adakaya-jinja Shrine, just off the Nakaumi Lagoon.